pyrk/pyrk/doc/tutorial.rst

 Running an Input File
 ----------------------

 A simulation can be run by using the command below.
-The infile is the path to the input file, and plotdir is the path to the output folder location.
+Here, replace `input` with the path to the input file, and replace `output` with the path to the directory where output plots should be saved.

 .. code-block:: bash